13 Retirement Facts You Need to Take Seriously

 Understand the stock market

 “It’s a game of averages.
 Don’t try to outsmart the market.
 It’s a marathon and not a sprint.
 You will not make money every year, so let the averages play out over time,” says Carruthers.
 Consider dollar-cost-averaging.
 It’s pretty simple.
 You put money in your investments on a regular and consistent basis.
 You’ll do far better in the long run than jumping in and out of the market based on daily gyrations.
-And watch out for these nine things that could sabotage your retirement budget.

 Yes, you really do need a will